orchidsoftware/orchid.software/source/en/docs/menu.md

 }
 ```

-The methods `registerMainMenu`, `registerProfileMenu` and `registerSystemMenu` must return the menu items that are required to be displayed.
+The methods `registerMainMenu`, `registerProfileMenu`, and `registerSystemMenu` must return the menu items that are required to be displayed.

 ## Location

-Let's look at an example, initially we create an `ItemMenu` object, setting various parameters, and then add the item to a specific place.
+Let's look at an example.
+Initially we create an `ItemMenu` object, setting various parameters, and then add the item to a specific place.
 There are several such places:

-- **registerMainMenu** - The menu displayed on each page on the left side.
+- **registerMainMenu** - The menu is displayed on each page on the left side.
 - **registerSystemMenu** - The menu that forms the navigation on the system page.
 - **registerProfileMenu** - The menu displayed when you click on the profile.